HliasTsixlhs/VivaAPIChallenge/README.md

 3. **Memory Caching**: A common library, `Common.MemoryCaching`, is used in the `Viva.Geo.API.Core` project.
 4. **Repository Pattern**: Implemented in the `Common.Persistence.EFCore` project and thoroughly tested in `Common.Persistence.EFCore.Tests`.
 For more details, see [Repository Pattern Documentation](Documentations/RepositoryPatternDocumentation.md).
 5. **Common.Web Project**: Includes a `CorrelationIdMiddleware` to demonstrate integration in a distributed system, aiding in client usage tracking.
 More information can be found in [Common.Web Documentation](Documentations/Common.WebDocumentation.md).
+6. **API Versioning**: Supports backward compatibility through versioning, accomplished using the `Asp.Versioning.Mvc` package.
+This enables maintaining different versions of the API simultaneously.
+More information related to why we need this feature can be found [here](Documentations/GeneralNotes/Theory_BackwardsCompatibility.md).

 ## Contributions